Lake Elsinore

-Lake Elsinore is a natural freshwater lake in Riverside County, California, located east of the Santa Ana Mountains and fed by the San Jacinto River.
+Lake Elsinore is a natural freshwater lake in Riverside County, California, United States, located east of the Santa Ana Mountains and fed by the San Jacinto River.
 Originally named Laguna Grande by Spanish explorers, it was renamed for the town of Elsinore, established on its northeastern shore on April 9, 1888.

+Lake water levels have fluctuated greatly from dry spells to flooding.
+Lake Elsinore was home to the Lake Shore Beach Club, an African American resort.

 Limnology

 Lake Elsinore is the largest natural freshwater lake in Southern California.
 With its own 750-mi2 (1,900-km2) watershed, it is situated at the lowest point within the San Jacinto River watershed of 750 sqmi, at the terminus of the San Jacinto River.
 It is the terminal lake of a partially closed basin called the San Jacinto Basin.